abay94/pegb-assessment/README.md

 **Reasons why, I have not finished all tasks**:
 1. There was not enough time and energy))
-2. The last coding on erlang was 1 year ago))
+2. The last coding on erlang was 1 year ago, therefor it takes more time than it should be))

 If you have any questions, I am ready to answer.